 Investments denominated in non-dollar currencies are translated at the exchange rates in effect at each financial statement date.
 Gains and losses from the sale of such investments are translated at the exchange rates in effect at the transaction date.
-The fair values of derivatives (forward foreign exchange contracts and interest rate futures) are based on quoted market prices or dealer quotes.
+The fair values of derivatives (interest rate and index futures and foreign currency forward contracts) are based on quoted market prices or dealer quotes.
 See Note 4 for additional information on investments.

 DUES RECEIVABLE - Receivables represent dues that have been billed to employers and members.
-Receivables are reported net of an allowance for doubtful accounts of \$499,000, \$427,000, and \$289,000 as of December 31, 2019, 2020 and 2021, respectively.
+Receivables are reported net of an allowance for doubtful accounts of \$427,000, \$289,000 and \$174,000 as of December 31, 2020, 2021 and 2022, respectively.

-OTHER ASSETS - Other assets include notes receivables, subsidy amounts receivable from the federal government under Medicare Part D, prepaid expenses, property, capitalized software, and equipment.
+OTHER ASSETS - Other assets include notes receivable, subsidy amounts receivable from the federal government under Medicare Part D, a right-of-use asset, property, capitalized software, equipment and prepaid expenses.

-PROPERTY AND AMORTIZATION - Capitalized internaluse software, leasehold improvements, and property and equipment with a net book value of \$4,022,000, \$3,493,000 and \$2,672,000 at December 31, 2019, 2020 and 2021, respectively, are recorded at cost and included in other assets.
-Depreciation and amortization on such property is recorded on the straightline basis over the estimated service lives of the assets or, in the case of leasehold improvements, over the remaining portion of the lease term, if shorter.
-Depreciation and amortization expense of \$1,988,000, \$1,008,000 and \$876,000 for the years ended December 31, 2019, 2020 and 2021, respectively, is included in administrative expenses in the combined financial statements.
+PROPERTY AND AMORTIZATION - Capitalized internaluse software, leasehold improvements, and property and equipment with a net book value of \$3,493,000, \$2,672,000 and \$5,774,000 at December 31, 2020, 2021 and 2022, respectively, are recorded at cost and included in other assets.
+Depreciation and amortization on such property is recorded on the straightline basis over the estimated useful lives of the assets or, in the case of leasehold improvements, over the remaining portion of the lease term, if shorter.
+Depreciation and amortization expense of \$1,008,000, \$876,000 and \$605,000 for the years ended December 31, 2020, 2021 and 2022, respectively, is included in administrative expenses in the combined financial statements.

-The Board of Pensions held an \$11,200,000, five-year, 5%, interest-only collateralized note from the 2015 sale of condominium units occupied by retired Benefits Plan members and their survivors that was included in other assets in the combined financial statements in 2019 and 2020.
+The Board of Pensions held an \$11,200,000, five-year, 5%, interest-only collateralized note from the 2015 sale of condominium units occupied by retired Benefits Plan members and their survivors that was included in other assets in the combined financial statements in 2020.
 The Board of Pensions received the proceeds from this note receivable in 2021 when the note matured.
 Under the terms of the sale, the residents may continue to live in their homes as long as they are physically able to do so.
 A \$4,800,000 liability was recorded for the present value of future supplemental rent owed to the purchaser.
-The present value of the remaining liability was \$3,484,000, \$3,046,000, and \$2,937,000 as of December 31, 2019, 2020 and 2021, respectively, and is included in accrued expenses and other liabilities in the combined financial statements.
+The present value of the remaining liability was \$3,046,000, \$2,937,000 and \$2,659,000 as of December 31, 2020, 2021 and 2022, respectively, and is included in accrued expenses and other liabilities in the combined financial statements.